cjo2/cloudfront-invalidator-for-codepipeline/README.md

 ## Setup
 ### AWS Lambda

+1. Setup your Lambda function in the same region as your CodePipeline's region.
-1. You will need to set the environment variable `DISTRIBUTION_ID` to your actual CloudFront distribution id
+2. You will need to set the environment variable `DISTRIBUTION_ID` to your actual CloudFront distribution id
-2. Make sure that your AWS Lambda's IAM permissions include the following actions.
+3. Make sure that your AWS Lambda's IAM permissions include the following actions.
 Be sure to also assign it to the correct resource ARN.
     ````
     "codepipeline:PutJobSuccessResult",
     "codepipeline:PutJobFailureResult"
     ````

+### CodePipeline
+1. Edit the Stage that you want the Lambda function to run in.
+This is likely in your Deploy Stage.
+2. Click on Add Action.
+Action Provider should be AWS Lambda.

 ## Notes